skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+>My intention in this book is to zoom out from the individuals to better see interlocking systems that surround them.
+I will use specific politicians as examples, but only insofar as they are marionettes of broader forces.
+What I seek isn’t a story but a blueprint, a map to the machine that shapes political decisions. - Ezra Klein -- methods?
+- hints at 'why, who' etc from Mignolo

 >A glossary is a collection of ideas, of clues.
 It does not confront its elusive objects head on, but this collection invites readers to take the long way, trusting that elusive objects (like imaginative journeys and relations) can only be known unexpectedly. - Emilie p.157